QuintinFrerichsWUSTL/Flicks/README.md

 - [ X] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [ X] User sees a loading state while waiting for the movies API.
 - [X ] User can pull to refresh the movie list.
+- [ X] User can view movie details by tapping on a cell.
+- [ X] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [ X] Customize the selection effect of the cell.
 The following **optional** features are implemented:

 - [ X] User sees an error message when there's a networking error.
 - [ X] Movies are displayed using a CollectionView instead of a TableView.
-- [ incomplete, but started] User can search for a movie.
+- [ X] User can search for a movie.
+- [X ] Customize the navigation bar.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.